shuttl-io/shuttl-cli/README.md

 Shuttl enables you to build docker images with ease!
 The shuttl file is an abstraction on top of the docker file and allows you to use a single file to define multiple types of images

 ## Installation
 To install Shuttl, simply run `sudo gem install shuttl --no-user-install`.
+Then run `shuttl install`

 ## Usage
 Using Shuttl is easy!
 It supports all Docker file commands, with minor differences